Advice for American Citizens Buying Real Estate in France

 For those travelling from the USA via London, here’s the UK government travel advice.
 And look for advice at other hubs of the countries you are travelling from and to, starting with Paris Charles de Gaulle, New York JFK, Miami and London Heathrow.

-What are the Main Airports in France?
+What are the Main Airports?

 Here is a list of some of the major international airports that offer international and transatlantic flights: